-To find out just how effective our “effectiveness checklist” is, we decided to A/B test many of the basic principles in our newest case study – Creating an Optimized Email.
+To find out just how effective our “effectiveness checklist” is, we decided to A/B test many of the basic principles in our newest case study - Email Best Practices.
 The case study provides some handy “before and after” email examples, so you can visualize how using the checklist can improve your emails.
 Get the case study to see the email effectiveness checklist in action.

 Each month, we’ll be interviewing one of our fab employees here at Whereoware.
 For September, we get to know Lizz Donnelly, our Online Marketing Manager, a little better.